RyanQueirozS/saciGL/README.md

 # Saci

-SaciGL (pronounced sa-si) is a OpenGL based Graphics Library that simplifies the base renderin process by providing low-level abstractions and memory safety
+SaciGL (pronounced sa-si) is a OpenGL based Graphics Library that simplifies the base rendering process by providing low-level abstractions and memory safety

 ## Table of Contents